Summer at Seabury

 Grades 6-8

 There is only one Seabury Adventure Camp!
-Year 3 of this incredibly popular camp that fills up FAST!
-Adventure Camp participants will go paddleboarding, fishing, get to try their hand at archery, climbing, and many more fun and creative activities!
+Year 4 of this incredibly popular camp that fills up FAST!
+Adventure Camp participants will go paddleboarding, fishing, get to try their hand at archery, hiking, and many more fun and creative activities!
 This is one camp that you don't want to miss!

 Faculty: Eric Nelson and Joe Simpson